 The HSA is administered by HSA Bank.
-Wesleyan University pays the monthly administrative fee for your HSA.
+Wesleyan pays the monthly administrative fee for your HSA.
 If your coverage status or employment status changes, you will be responsible for all HSA account holder fees.

-You'll notice two separate line items on your paycheck when you participate in the HDHP with HSA option - one for your employee premium for the HDHP and one for your pretax contributions to the HSA.
+You'll notice two separate line items on your paycheck when you participate in the HDHP with HSA option - one for your employee premium for the HDHP and one for your pre-tax contributions to the HSA.

-2021 IRS Annual Contribution Maximums
+2022 IRS Annual Contribution Maximums

-Individual Coverage \$3,600
+Individual Coverage \$3,650

-Family Coverage mily Coverage \$7,200
+Family Coverage \$7,300

 Age 55+ (not enrolled in Medicare) Contribute an additional \$1,000

-2021 Wesleyan University contributions contributions dollar for dollar up to
+2022 Wesleyan contributions Wesleyan will match your contributions dollar for dollar up to \$500 per calendar year.

 IMPORTANT!
-Wesleyan University's contributions count toward the IRS annual maximum.
+Wesleyan's contributions count toward the IRS annual maximum.